goeh/grails-sequence-generator/README.md

 - Provide a user interface for managing sequence definitions.
   Administrators must be able to change number format and next available number.

-- Provide configurable/pluggable sequence generators.
-The first custom generator I have in mind is an external microservice (maybe built with Spring Boot and Redis).
-This would add clustering support that the current in-memory implementation lacks.
+- Implement a second sequence generator that communicates with an external micro service.
+  (maybe built with Spring Boot and Redis).
+This would add clustering support that the current in-memory implementation *DefaultSequenceGenerator* lacks.

 ## Miscellaneous